In the past, Amazon has always been clear with its selling policies and outlined the best practices and mistakes Amazon marketers need to avoid.

 6. Absence of ACoS Goal

 In a perfect world, you could increase the volume of your sales and decrease the costs of your product advertising in just a short period.
-But what most marketers fail to realize is that these goals are usually at odds with one another.
+However, what most marketers fail to realize is that these goals are usually at odds with one another.

 Think of speed, efficiency, and volume as the three corners of the triangle.
-You can achieve the two goals at once, but it’s difficult to achieve three.
+You can achieve two goals at once, but it’s difficult to achieve three.

 You can boost the volume of your sales quickly by sacrificing efficiency, but you can increase efficiency but sacrifice the volume of your sales.